I have transactions on my account that I did not authorize. What should I do?

 - If asked to login to an online banking site to verify information, immediately call and report the suspicious email to us.

-- When logging onto a website, look for indications of a secure website, including a lock symbol, and address bar that turns green, and "https" at the beginning of the site's web address.
+- When logging onto a website, look for indications of a secure website.
+This includes a lock symbol, an address bar that turns green and "https" at the beginning of the site's web address.

 How can I prevent identity theft?